-- 308.1 General.
-This section shall control open flames, fire and burning on all premises. - 308.2 Where prohibited.
+308.1 General.
+Open flame, fire and burning on all premises shall be in accordance with Sections 308.1.1 through 308.4.1 and with other applicable sections of this code.

+308.1.1 Where prohibited.
 A person shall not take or utilize an open flame or light in a structure, vessel, boat or other place where highly flammable, combustible or explosive material is utilized or stored.
-Lighting appliances shall be well-secured in a glass globe and wire mesh cage or a similar approved device. - 308.2.1 Throwing or placing sources of ignition.
-No person shall throw or place, or cause to be thrown or placed, a lighted match, cigar, cigarette, matches, or other flaming or glowing substance or object on any surface or article where it can cause an unwanted fire. - 308.3 Open flame.
-A person shall not utilize or allow to be utilized, an open flame in connection with a public meeting or gathering for purposes of deliberation, worship, entertainment, amusement, instruction, education, recreation, awaiting transportation or similar purpose in Group A or E occupancies without first obtaining a permit in accordance with Section 105.6.
+Lighting appliances shall be well-secured in a glass globe and wire mesh cage or a similar approved device.

+308.1.2 Throwing or placing sources of ignition.
+No person shall throw or place, or cause to be thrown or placed, a lighted match, cigar, cigarette, matches, or other flaming or glowing substance or object on any surface or article where it can cause an unwanted fire.

+308.1.3 Torches for removing paint.
+Persons utilizing a torch or other flame-producing device for removing paint from a structure shall provide a minimum of one portable fire extinguisher complying with Section 906 and with a minimum 4-A rating, two portable fire extinguishers, each with a minimum 2-A rating, or a water hose connected to the water supply on the premises where such burning is done.
+The person doing the burning shall remain on the premises 1 hour after the torch or flame-producing device is utilized.

-308.3.1 Open-flame cooking devices.
+308.1.4 Open-flame cooking devices.
 Charcoal burners and other open-flame cooking devices shall not be operated on combustible balconies or within 10 feet (3048 mm) of combustible construction.